-2016

-Valuation Unobservable Input Sensitivity to Change in Signficant Unobservable

-Fair Value Technique Input

-Real estate investments \$15,175,443 Unadjusted Net Asset Value Net Asset Value is compiled by the investment managers based on various unobservable inputs as applicable to each underlying investment.
-The estimated fair value would increase (decrease) is the following changes were made to valuations of the underlying investments in the investees and unlisted private equity investee funds: - the discount rates were lower (higher); - the EV/EBITDA multiples were higher (lower); or - a change in the annual revenue growth rate is accompanied by a directionally similar change in the EBITDA margin.
+2017 Fair Value Valuation Technique Unobservable Input Sensitivity to Change in Significant Unobservable Input Real estate \$15,334,800 Unadju Unadjusted Net Asset Value Net Asset Value is compiled by the investment managers based on various unobservable inputs as applicable to each underlying investment.
+The estimated fair value would increase (decrease) if the following changes were made to valuations of the underlying investments in the investees and unlisted private equity investee funds: - the discount rates were lower (higher); - the EV/EBITDA multiples were higher (lower); or - a change in the annual revenue growth rate is accompanied by a directionally similar change in the EBITDA margin.
+2016 Fair Value Valuation Technique Unobservable Input Sensitivity to Change in Significant Unobservable Input Real estate investments \$15,175,443 Unadjusted Net Asset Value Net Asset Value is compiled by the investment managers based on various unobservable inputs as applicable to each underlying investment.
+The estimated fair value would increase (decrease) if the following changes were made to valuations of the underlying investments in the investees and unlisted private equity investee funds: - the discount rates were lower (higher); - the EV/EBITDA multiples were higher (lower); or - a change in the annual revenue growth rate is accompanied by a directionally similar change in the EBITDA margin.

-\$15,175,443

-2015

-Valuation Unabaan abla Innut

-Fair Value Technique Unobservable Input Sensitivity to Change in Signficant Unobservable Input

-Real estate investments Fair Value \$14,811,877 Net Asset Value is compiled by the investment managers based on various unobservable inputs as applicable to each underlying investment.